cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 and why it's useful, so keep an eye out for callouts like those below.

 {% callout(type="note") %}

-text="Access to each Bandit level is made over SSH.
+Access to each Bandit level is made over SSH.
 The username will correspond to the index of the level starting at 0.
-Always make sure you're logging into the correct Bandit level!")
+Always make sure you're logging into the correct Bandit level!
 {% end %}

 {% callout(type="warning") %}